BY PASTOR T. O. BANSO

 Jeremiah 33:10-11 prophesied restoration in the cities of Judah and the desolate streets of Jerusalem.
 Verse 11 says there would be the voice of those who would say, “Praise the LORD of hosts, for the LORD is good, for His mercy endures forever” (NKJV).
 The prophecy was fulfilled.
 The Lord’s goodness shall bring you restoration.

 6. Those who patiently wait for the Lord will enjoy His goodness.
 Lamentation 3:25-26 says, “The LORD is good to those who wait for Him, to the soul who seeks Him.
 It is good that one should hope and wait quietly for the salvation of the LORD” (NKJV).
 You must avoid the temptation of being impatient, especially when you’re trusting God to deliver you from negative conditions.
 When you’re in the ‘waiting room’ of God, wait patiently!
-“Wait patiently for the LORD.
+“Wait patiently for the Lord.
 Be brave and courageous.
-Yes, wait patiently for the LORD” (Psalm 27:14 NLT).
+Yes, wait patiently for the Lord” (Psalm 27:14 NLT).

 The devil will lie to you that God is not good.
 He’ll tell you that if God is good, He would not allow you to experience what you’re going through.
-You must silence the devil and tell him that though He slay you, yet you’ll trust Him (Job 13:15).
+You must silence the devil and tell him that though He slays you, yet you’ll trust Him (Job 13:15).
 You should tell the devil that if a tree is cut down, there is hope that it will sprout again and grow new branches (Job 14:7).
 You should shut the devil’s mouth by declaring that your Redeemer lives (Job 19:25).

 7. Because the Lord is good, you should praise His name and thank him.
 Psalm 135:3 says, “Praise the LORD, for the LORD is good; sing praises to His name, for it is pleasant” (NKJV).
 How are we to praise His name?
 Psalm 33:2-3 says, “Praise the LORD with the harp; make melody to Him with an instrument of ten strings.
 Sing to Him a new song; play skillfully with a shout of joy” (NKJV).
 Dance to praise Him and praise Him; use any musical instrument you know how to use (Psalm 149:3).
 “Praise the LORD!
 Oh, give thanks to the LORD, for He is good!
-For His mercy endures forever” (Ps 106:1 NKJV).
+For His mercy endures forever” (Psalm 106:1 NKJV).
 So many other scriptures, especially in the book of psalms, talk about giving praise to the LORD.

 Only the living can praise the Lord.
 Therefore, praise the Lord while you’re still alive.
 “The dead do not praise the LORD, nor any who go down into silence.
 But we will bless the LORD from this time forth and forevermore.
 Praise the LORD!”
 (Psalm 115:17-18 NKJV).
 Praise the Lord because He is good.